Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/proposal.md

 **Main Features:**

+Here are some main features that I would like to include with the creation of my app.

+1. Helpful tips on explaining how to perform a lift
+2. Weight tracking ability
+3. Choose your desired path
+4. Entering maxes at beginning
+5. Multiple lifting options

-When researching other weightlifting apps I came across a feature that was used by one app that I really want to include in my app.
-That is adding helpful tips besides the lift the user is doing at that time to help them maintain and keep good form throughout the entire lifting motion.
+The helpful tips will be used to help users maintain and keep good form throughout the entire lifting motion.
 This will be especially helpful to lifters that are just beginning their weight training and will lower the chances of them getting hurt during a lift.
+This is something that I wish I had when I started to lift weights as it would have allowed me to perfect my form easier and would have benefited me in the beginning stages.

 A feature that almost comes with every lifting app is the ability to track your progress as much as you would like.
-This is a feature that I would also like to add in with my app, I like the idea that users will be able to track what they do for each workout so they would be able to make more progress.
-I also want to add a feature that at the start of the app you choose the path you desire and you also put your max weights for some of the main lifts.
-This will allow the app to show the user what weight they should use during the lifting sessions to insure progress.
-Based on what lifting journey the user uses the app will give them monthly workouts they can use for however long they would like.
+This is one of the best features that can come with any app like this because it is nice to look back on previous lifts and see what weight you did for those.
+From personal experience this is the easiest way to make sure that you are making progress towards your goals and make sure you are doing the correct weight.

+At the start of this app you will get to choose the path you desire.
+I hope to have different options like powerlifting, crossfit, bulking, cutting and others.
+This is a unique part of my app that many other apps do not have.
+Other apps tend to cater to just one style of lifting.
+I want my app to be used by all lifters no matter their goals.

+When you choose the path you want to take with this ap, I also want to have the user put in past maxes before they are given the program.
+This will help calculate percentages for weight they should be lifting for the different workouts they are given.
+This will help the workout be more effective and specific for each user.

+When I talk about multiple lifting options I mean by what kind of workouts you do each week.
+Many lifting apps will have the user hit the same style lifts every single week, this becomes very boring and repetitive.
+From personal experience the repetition does not make people want to go to the gym and improve their goals, it is always nice to mix things up.

 **Similar Solutions:**